 The only time you really need to be concerned is theft onboard the actual train.
 Unfortunately, this is common in Vietnam so you will want to keep your valuables close to you.
 Chuck a lock on your bag to keep it safe and remember to lock the door to your cabin if you happen to book one.

-Personally, I didn’t have any issues on the sleeper train in Vietnam.
-Though I did take the above precautions to keep safe.
+Personally, I didn’t have any issues on the overnight train Vietnam.
+However, I did take the above precautions to keep safe.
 Sometimes common sense can make a big difference and prevents you from being a target.

 Do’s And Don’ts Of The Vietnam Sleeper Train